Prathviraj-B-N/visualAid/README.md

 # visualAid
-Detects face and helps visually impaired to recognize people in advance
+Detects face and helps visually impaired to recognize people in advance using audio

 ## Create your dataset
 > Create a folder in dataset directory for each face you want to recognize and name it after them.